 During my junior year of college, I met this guy who I later became infatuated with.
-Was he exceptionally attractive and charming?
-Well, no. But he was one of the most intelligent people I had ever met and I was immediately drawn to his intelligence.
+He was one of the most intelligent people I had ever met and I was immediately drawn to his quirkiness.
 After half of year of shamelessly showing interest on my end we finally became a thing.
 He was the type of guy to read my snaps… and not respond for hours at a time.
 The adrenaline of rejection, so thrilling.
 Let’s call this one Petco.

 Remember, that part about Petco being intelligent.
-I like would to clarify, intelligent in school.
+I would like to clarify, smart in school.
 Our conversations were polar, as they were engaging or downright miserable with opposing views.